Mr. Douglas Tanner, Director of Financial Aid

 On-campus jobs, financed by the University, are also available.
 Each department has its own funds for this program.
 Inquiries should be made to Student Employment, located in Langdale Hall or visit the web site.

-The Job Location and Development Program, administered through the Office of Career Services, Langdale Hall West, 2nd Floor, assists students in obtaining part-time employment off-campus.
+The Job Location and Development Program, administered through the Office of Career Opportunities, in the University Center at Entrance 5, assists students in obtaining part-time employment off-campus.
 For more information, visit the web site.

 While most scholarships are limited to undergraduate students, graduate students are eligible to apply for the following VSU Scholarships: